zeppe-lin/seedrng/README.md

 compile time.
 If the `SEEDRNG_SKIP_CREDIT` environment variable is set to `1`, `true`, `yes`, or `y`, then seeds never credit the RNG, even if the seed file is creditable.

+Being a single C file, `seedrng.c`, SeedRNG is meant to be copy and pasted verbatim into various minimal init system projects and tweaked as needed.
+**Please do not package this repo as a standalone program**: it is intended as utility code meant to be imported into existing projects instead.

 ### Building &amp; Installing